-30 New Things In The Year Of 30 – Number 16 – Visit Barcelona
+30 New Things – Number 16 – Visit Barcelona

 Barcelona is practically on our door step.
 Ok just a 2 hour flight but thats a minor detail.
 It’s bursting at the seems with beautiful architecture and food and wine so I am just not sure what I’ve been doing and how it has taken me 30 years to visit.
 It’s one of those I’m trying to be everything type places, but perhaps that’s what makes it so appealing.
 Architecture galore, Gothic quarters, beach, food and wine.
 Head to Barcelona with me for a sneak peak of what you can find if you visit.